 We strongly recommend that you familiarise yourself with this assembly and its operation.

-▲ Alloy wheel bolts used on a steel spare wheel should be torqued to the same settings.
+Alloy wheel bolts used on a steel spare wheel should be torqued to the same settings.

-- Always ensure that the spare wheel carrier's black plastic nut is fully tightened and the split pin in place before towing. - ▲ Always ensure that the sparewheel and tyre is secure before towing.
+Always ensure that the spare wheel carrier's black plastic nut is fully tightened and the split pin in place before towing.